 Do something strenuous at least 3 times per week

 Walking every day is great exercise.
 But to make any real improvement, you should set a goal for a more strenuous workout at least 3 times per week.
-Lacrosse officiating is aerobic exercise; so lifting weights with a buddy in the gym, while important, isn’t going to really do much for your aerobic endurance.
+Lacrosse officiating is an aerobic exercise; so lifting weights with a buddy in the gym, while important, isn’t going to really do much for your aerobic endurance.
 Brisk walking, interspersed with short, 60-yard sprints, is great training for lacrosse.
-Think about this: The distance from the end of the wing line to goal line extended at the other end of the field is…60 yards!
+Think about this: The distance from the end of the wing line to goal line extended (GLE) at the other end of the field is…60 yards!
 That’s the approximate distance we have to run in a quick transition.
 A great training regiment is to walk for 100 yards, then sprint for 60 yards.
 If you can’t sprint, then jog.
 After a week or so, pick up the pace!

 Pick just one thing you can do without in your diet…then pick one more

 Diet and exercise are the keys to weight loss.
 Weight loss has tremendous health benefits (lower blood pressure, less wear and tear on knees and ankles, just to name a few).
 Exercise alone may not always do it for you, so consider taking just one “unhealthy” food out of your diet.
-If you drink regular soda, switch to diet soda.
+If you drink regular soda, switch to diet soda (or even water).
 If you love sweet southern ice tea, switch to un-sweet tea.
 If you’re like me and love ice cream, cut out the sweets after dinner and limit yourself to once a week (or maybe not at all until you hit a goal).

 Once you’ve removed a certain food from your diet, pick one more, and do the same thing.
 You’ll be surprised how little you “miss” certain foods once you’ve eliminated them from your diet.
 Simply eliminating sweetened soda or tea can cut hundreds of calories a week from your diet.

 Finally, make sure you’re getting plenty of water.
 Ideally, we should be drinking half our body weight in ounces every day.
-If you weight 200 pounds, drink 100 ounces, or about 12 cups (3 liters) of water a day.
+If you weigh 200 pounds, drink 100 ounces, or about 12 cups (3 liters) of water a day.